 - Provides the greatest scope for automation compared to both Azure and Google Cloud Platform

-- AWS’ access and management policies are particularly robust, which allows teams to collaborate well which is especially important for DevOps and especially important if you’re co-managing your pipeline with a DaaS partner
+- AWS’ access and management policies are particularly robust, which allows teams to collaborate well

 - For more info take a look at our DaaS on AWS piece